Garo people: Geographical distribution

 The Garo are mainly distributed over the Garo Hills, Khasi Hills, Ri-Bhoi districts in Meghalaya, Kamrup, Goalpara, Sivasagar, and Karbi Anglong districts of Assam, in India.
 In Bangladesh, lesser numbers are found in Tangail, Jamalpur, Sherpur, Mymensingh, Netrokona, Sunamganj, Sylhet and Gazipur with the highest concentration in Haluaghat Upazila and Dhobaura of Mymensingh district, Durgapur upazila and Kalmakanda upazila of Netrokona district, Nalitabari upazila and Jhenaigati upazila of Sherpur and Madhupur upazila of Tangail district.

 A majority of Garo village or locality names end with -gre.
-For example, Dakopgre, Cherangre, Goeragre, Simsanggre, etc. There are also names with the ending - para, e.g. Salmanpara, Asipara, Marakapara, etc. Para is a corruption of -bra, which was the result of a census error.
+For example, Dakopgre, Cherangre, Goeragre, Simsanggre, etc. There are also names with the ending - para, e.g. Salmanpara, Asipara, Marakapara, etc. Para is a corruption of -bra or Bibra (means Junction), which was the result of a census error.
 Similarly, the village name Asipara is a corruption of the historical place name Asibra.
 However, the village is listed in census and government records under the name Asipara.
 This replacement of original names can be seen as a threat to Garo's cultural identity.

 It is estimated that the total Garo population in Meghalaya, Assam, Nagaland, Tripura, West Bengal, Canada, the US, Europe, Australia, and Bangladesh combined is more than 1 million.

 Garo is also found scattered in the Indian state of Tripura.
 The recorded Garo population was around 6,000 in 1971.

 Garo form minority groups in Cooch Behar, Jalpaiguri, Darjeeling and West Dinajpur of West Bengal, as well as in Nagaland.
 The present generation of Garo forming minority groups in these states of India does not generally speak their ethnic language any longer.

 Garo also forms small communities in various other parts of the world including Canada, America, Australia, and the United Kingdom.